Rriverrrrrr/Mosu/README.md

 This is a project to create a universal physics engine that is completely open-source.

 # USE
-To use this program, simply run the mosu.class file in the source directory.
-It will open in a terminal window, and will prompt you to assign values to various variables.
-Please only input real numbers.
+To use this program, download Mosu.jar and run "java -jar Mosu.jar" in your Linux terminal.
+Make sure you have Java installed.

 # ABOUT
 Currently, this program is basically nothing; it will evolve over time, with small updates releasing weekly.